 Kampala is the largest city and capital of Uganda.
 Kampala is the economic hub of Uganda and is divided into five boroughs that oversee local planning.
 Uganda is in Eastern Africa, west of Kenya.
 The climate is tropical, generally rainy, but semi arid in the northeast.
 The official languages are English and Swahili.
 English is widely spoken, but it is the second language for many Ugandans.
 Luganda is also widely spoken.
 The main religions are Christianity and Islam.
 Uganda's economy suffered from devastating economic policies and instability, leaving Uganda as one of the world's poorest countries.
 The country has commenced economic reforms and growth has been robust.
 Uganda has substantial natural resources, including fertile soils, regular rainfall, and sizable mineral deposits of copper and cobalt.
 The country has largely untapped reserves of both crude oil and natural gas.
 Expatriate business dress is relatively conservative.
 The security risk for expatriates in Uganda is medium overall, but high in many of the border areas.
 Risks include road safety, petty crime, banditry, roadside armed robbery, and occasional attacks by militant groups.
 The currency of Uganda is the Uganda Shilling (UGX).
 Credit cards are not widely accepted.
 Medical facilities in Uganda are limited.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Outbreaks of cholera, Rift Valley Fever and typhoid have been reported.
 There is a high prevalence of HIV.
-The population of Kampala is 1.5 Million (2018 est.), while the inflation rate (CPI) is 1.8% for Uganda as at October 2018.
-Xpatulator Hypothetical Tax for Uganda is based on the current personal income tax rate in Uganda is progressive up to 40%.
+The population of Kampala is 1.5 Million (2018 est.), while the inflation rate (CPI) is 3% for Uganda as at October 2018.
+Xpatulator Hypothetical Tax for Uganda is based on the current personal income tax rates which are progressive up to 40%.

 Cost Of Living